lincc-frameworks/python-project-template/paper.md

 ## Hibernating projects

-Scientific projects often go into periods of hibernation when not under active development or use, and are often challenging to revive.
+Scientific projects often go into periods of hibernation when not under active development or use, and can be challenging to revive.
 With the LF-PPT, hibernating projects should be much easier to reactivate.
-Automatically scheduled smoke tests and dependabot[^8] integration ensure that the code and dependencies continue to function correctly without significant interaction from the maintainers.
+Automatically scheduled smoke tests and dependabot[^8] integration ensure that the code and dependencies continue to function correctly without significant intervention from the maintainers.

 ## Recent applications

-The LF-PPT has been applied to multiple LINCC Frameworks projects including LSDB[^9], Hipscat[^10], and TAPE[^11], short term collaborations such as Sorcha[^12], SuperPhot+[^13], DeepDISC[^14], and MacCauff[^15], and external project including kcorrect[^16] and FlexCode[^17] Additionally a project specific version was forked from the project and has been applied to all RAIL packages[^18].
+The LF-PPT has been applied to multiple LINCC Frameworks projects including LSDB[^9], HiPSCat[^10], and TAPE[^11], short term collaborations such as Sorcha[^12], SuperPhot+[^13], DeepDISC[^14], and MacCauff[^15], and external projects including kcorrect[^16] and FlexCode[^17].
+Additionally, a project-specific version was forked from the project and has been applied to all RAIL packages[^18].

 # Acknowledgments